Does your business need to file for a doing business as (dba), fictitious business name (fbn), assumed name, or trade name?

 Because both LLCs and sole proprietors can have a DBA.

-You create an LLC to put a fence up between your business life and your personal life.
+You create an LLC to put a fence between your business life and your personal life.
 So if anything goes wrong, the problem stays on its own side of the fence and can’t cross over.

 And filing for a DBA isn’t the same thing.
 There’s a totally different process that you have to go through to become an LLC and put up that fence.
 So a DBA is not going to provide you that kind of protection and put up that fence.